0cjs/sedoc/ee/tools/soldering.md

   just cut off device and remove pins. [jre-sol09]

 Desoldering ([jre-sol10]):
+- Iron:
   - For removing solder alone (no part), clean tip and touch to solder;
     after it melts some will come away with the iron when you lift it off.
   - Add solder first to help with heat transfer and remove oxidization.
+  - For SMD discrete parts add solder to get big blobs on both ends so you can then touch/melt both at once with the iron.
+Put solder on iron tip for heat xfer before removing part.
   - Raise rather than slide iron when done to help avoid lifiting pads.
     (Also never slide wick across a pad.)
+- Solder sucker:
   - Clean solder sucker tip after every suck.
   - Notch the tip (just one side) of a solder sucker to let it get closer to a PCB hole while still leaving space for the soldering iron to get in.
-- For SMD discrete parts add solder to get big blobs on both ends so you can then touch/melt both at once with the iron.
-Put solder on iron tip for heat xfer before removing part.

 Heat shrink can also be shrunk by rubbing the shank of the soldering iron against it (not too slowly).